 - Whole-soy foods: Tofu is a very versatile food with great nutritional value, but personally I’ve just never been a fan.
 It’s worth noting that processed soy-based products do not have the same benefits as whole soy.

 - Cooked Asian mushrooms (eg shiitake and oyster)

 - Other protein sources: The food pyramid includes occasional consumption of foods like dairy, eggs, poultry, and lean meat.
 I’ve never had any problems with lactose intolerance and had no interest in cutting out milk, but I did cut back somewhat on cheese.
 I’ve gone from being an ardent carnivore to eating very little meat.
 Eggs I like to include because they’re rich in choline.

 - Herbs and spices: Turmeric is an anti-inflammatory superpower.
 Cinnamon, ginger, garlic, basil, rosemary, and thyme are also good choices.

 - Treats: Red wine and dark chocolate with at least 70% cacao are yummy goodies with the benefit of antioxidants.
 70% cacao chocolate isn’t very sweet, but gradually I’ve built all the way up to a preference for 85% cacao so I can get yumminess factor as well as antioxidants with minimal sugar.

-So, has this actually helped with my mental health?
+So, has the anti-inflammatory diet actually helped with my mental health?
 It’s hard to say, because there are so many different factors that influence my depression.
-Still, this approach to eating can’t hurt, and at least in theory bringing down inflammation is a good thing, so any little bit helps.
+Still, this approach to eating can’t hurt, it’s not the kind of weight loss diet that I’m very strongly against, and at least in theory bringing down inflammation is a good thing, so any little bit helps.